7 Best Squirrel Traps and Repellents

 The squirrel enters one end and, when they reach the middle, a double torsion spring triggers, killing the critter quickly.

 As this is a kill trap, we urge extreme caution when setting up the unit.
 Not only can this kill other squirrel-sized critters, it could potentially cause serious injury to kids and pets.
-That said, this can be a very efficient trap.
+That said, it’s a pretty efficient trap (no live squirrels were harmed during our tests – we used sausages).

 Be sure to add a protective coating to the outside if you plan to use it outdoors, and the trigger sensitivity may need to be adjusted.
 Once you get it going, however, it makes kills easy and allows for easy, no-contact corpse disposal.